Here we see exactly how to do all the needed steps ,so you can be podcasting to the world.

 When you press the VALIDATE button, it will test out your RSS feed and tell you if it works or not.
 If you get an error message then you have made a mistake possibly in syntax, tags, etc. Go back to your RSS file, open it in Notepad and inspect it to see where you might have made a mistake.
 One little error – anything that’s off – will screw the whole thing up.

-Another RSS Validators is:
+Another RSS Validator is: validator.w3.org

 Once your podcast has been validated, all you have to do now is provide the address of your RSS file to anyone who wants to subscriber to your podcast.In our example it would be: